Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable 3D Indoor Scene Generation: Related Work

 \paragraph{Camera Controlled Video Generation.} Recent video diffusion models~\cite{VDM, wan2025wan, blattmann2023stable} exhibit remarkable temporal coherence and photorealism, making them promising candidates for extending 2D generative priors into the 3D domain.
-To enable explicit camera trajectory conditioning, several strategies have been explored: Some works finetune pre-trained text-to-video diffusion models by augmenting their latent representations with Plücker embeddings~\cite{zhou2025stable}; others adopt view reprojection or inpainting-based conditioning~\cite{yu2024viewcrafter, ren2025gen3c3dinformedworldconsistentvideo, gu2025diffusion, voyager}.
+To enable explicit camera trajectory conditioning, several strategies have been explored: Some works finetune pre-trained text-to-video diffusion models by augmenting their latent representations with Plücker embeddings~\cite{zhou2025stable}; others adopt view reprojection or inpainting-based conditioning~\cite{yu2024viewcrafter, ren2025gen3c3dinformedworldconsistentvideo, gu2025diffusion}.
+Voyager~\cite{voyager} generates world-consistent RGB-D video along a user-defined camera path from a single input image, accumulating a point-cloud world cache for long-range consistency; unlike our setting, it is image- and trajectory-conditioned rather than text-driven.
 While such extensions make these models attractive for scene generation, their temporal consistency does not automatically translate into 3D coherence, and precise camera control or geometry-aware guidance remains challenging.